-The central and posterior portion of the gland is the one where change is most marked, and from it is produced in this way the so-called middle lobe of the hypertrophied prostate.
-A similar alteration is usually evident at other parts of the meatus, especially laterally, where the adenoma, though less markedly, advances into the meatus, the neoplasm first becoming submucous, and then proceeding to curl outwards the sphincteric musculature.
-The anterior region is the one least involved, and indeed there is generally no intravesical bulge at this point (Fig. 98).
+The central and posterior portion of the gland is the one where change is most marked (Fig. 151), and from it is produced in this way the so-called middle lobe of the hypertrophied prostate.
+A similar alteration is usually evident at other parts of the meatus, especially laterally, where the adenoma, though less markedly, distorts the meatus, the neoplasm here also curling the sphincteric musculature outwards.
+The anterior region is the one least involved, and indeed there is generally no intravesical bulge at this point.